Name: Cheryl Ann MazzeoPosition: Grade 2 TeacherSchool: Anna Ware Jackson SchoolPhone: 1-508-699-1304 Ext. 6301

-2017 - 2018Families, please come back often for classroom updates.Please note we are a nut Free Classroom!Dear Families,Welcome to second grade!
+2023 - 2024Families, please come back often for classroom updates.Please note we are a nut Free Classroom!Dear Families,Welcome to second grade!
 I am looking forward to a super year with all of you and your children as we begin our second grade journey together!Although Open House (TBA) is coming up soon, I wanted to let you know about a few things before the school year starts.First, each morning I will greet your child at my classroom door.
 Each student will sign in by placing their lunch magnet on a lunch selection.
 Then each student will pass in their blue home & school folder (provided by the school).
 The last step will be to take down their chair and place their belongings in the closet.
-I do allow the students to bring a water bottle for their desks so if you would like to send one, please do so, it would be helpful if the water bottle has the student's name on it.Each morning we will be having a snack break.
-The students will need to bring a snack and drink from home, healthy snacks are recommended and encouraged.
-All snacks and lunches must be peanut free.
-Please note our classroom is a nut free classroom.After, doing the above steps the students will be able to complete the morning activity on their desks.
+I do allow the students to bring a water bottle for their desks, so if you would like to send one, please do so.
+It would be very helpful if the water bottle had the student's name on it.Each morning we will be having a snack break.
+The students will need to bring a snack and drink from home.
+Healthy snacks are recommended and encouraged.
+All snacks and lunches must be nut free.
+Please note our classroom is a nut free classroom.After doing the above steps, the students will be able to complete the morning activity at their desks.
 Each month the morning activities change according to the day of the week.I will be looking for volunteers for this year.
-I will be updating my teacher webpage at least a few times a month.
-This is where I will post important information, activities we are working on during a given month.
-I will also post a volunteer schedule on the webpage in a few weeks.
-Our classroom specialist schedules for the year will be posted on my webpage under classroom specialist schedules for your convenience, plus a copy will be in the back pocket of the student's blue home and school folder (provided by the school).The students will be provided with a blue Home and School Folder, this folder should come back and forth each day.
-This folder will have homework, corrected papers, classroom / grade 2 projects, and important notices that are being sent home.
-Please be sure to look in it each day, take out any papers or notices that do not need to be return to school.Please note if your child is doing anything other than riding the bus to your home, I do need to be notified in writing any time throughout the school year.To be sure that your child starts each day on the right foot please be sure that he/she, gets plenty of rest and eats a good breakfast.
+I will be updating my teacher's webpage and our Class DoJo at least a few times a month.
+This is where I will post important information and activities we are working on during a given month.
+I will also post a volunteer schedule on the webpage and on Class DoJo in a few weeks.
+Our classroom specialist schedules for the year will be posted on my webpage under classroom specialist schedules for your convenience, plus a copy will be in the back pocket of the student's blue home and school folder (provided by the school).The students will be provided with a blue Home and School Folder.
+This folder should come back and forth each day.
+This folder will have homework (when applicable), corrected papers, classroom / grade 2 projects, and important notices that are being sent home.
+Please be sure to look at it each day, take out any papers or notices that do not need to be returned to school.Please note if your child is doing anything other than riding the bus to your home, I do need to be notified in writing any time throughout the school year.To be sure that your child starts each day on the right foot, please be sure that he/she gets plenty of rest and eats a good breakfast.
 Looking forward to a great school year!Yours truly,Cheryl A. Mazzeo

-Happy Birthday!Aarav 10Things we will be learning in class:
+Happy Birthday!Sept.Kai 9Angelina 21Things we will be learning in class:

 How to Dig a Hole to the Other Side of the World by Faith McNulty is a nonfiction science book that corresponds with our Science Unit; Rocks, Minerals, Soil, Fossils and Erosion.